What is a bill of lading (BOL)?

 The bill of lading and freight bill are similar documents.
 However, they are not the same.
 Unlike a BOL, a freight bill cannot serve as evidence in a claims dispute or shipping mistake.
 The information on a freight bill should be similar (if not the same) to the BOL, but it also includes extra information on accessorial charges, fees, and notes to clarify any data on the BOL.
 Freight bills are an invoice that can be assessed by 3PLs or an internal logistics team; they showroom for improvement in costs, solutions and time.

-What Are the Types of Bills of Lading?
+What are the types of bills of lading?

-- Order Bill of Lading: a document that is issued to the order of a shipper or consignee for the delivery of goods.
+a document that is issued to the order of a shipper or consignee for the delivery of goods.
 This bill of lading can be transferred by endorsement to third parties.

-- Negotiable Bill of Lading: a negotiable BOL can be transferred by its consignee to a third party through signing (endorsement) and delivering it to another consignee.
+A negotiable BOL can be transferred by its consignee to a third party through signing (endorsement) and delivering it to another consignee.
 The new consignee can transfer the document again, and so on.
 In order to issue a negotiable BOL, it must be written “to order” of the consignee and must be clean.

-- Electronic Bill of Lading: a paperless version of the bill of lading.
+A paperless version of the bill of lading.

 Regulations on BOL

-In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers operations and how they fill out the bill of lading.
+In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers’ operations and how they fill out the bill of lading.
 Under these guidelines, FMCSA requires brokers to post a $75,000 surety bond that guarantees payment to motor carriers if the broker fails to make payment.

 The rule also eliminates “double-brokering.”
 Double-brokering is when a driver takes ownership of freight from another driver or broker.
 Truckers cannot broker freight without a brokerage license, and the freight brokerage must be a completely separate entity from the carrier.